sebawita/articles/code-sharing-landing-page/code-sharing-landing-page.md

 ### Migrate an existing web project

 Alternatively you could **migrate** an existing web project to a code-sharing structure.

-Simply call:
+Call:

 <!--```
+# Migrate to a code-sharing project
 ng add @nativescript/schematics
 ```-->